-It is the student's responsibility to arrange for an Illness/Misadventure Application to be submitted by 3.20 pm within five (5) school days of the due date of the assessment task or upon return to school (if not within 5 school days of due date).
+It is the student's responsibility to arrange for an Illness/Misadventure application to be submitted by 3 pm or upon return to school (if not within 5 school days of due date).
 Documentary evidence must cover the date of the assessment task and the entire period of absence from school.
-Students should be prepared to complete the assessment task on the first day they return to school.
+Students should be prepared to complete the assessment task on the first day of their return to school.

 The illness/misadventure application process is designed for cases where, because of illness or misadventure, your performance in an examination is not a good measure of your achievement.

 It does not cover:

-- Difficulties in preparation or loss of preparation time; for example as a result of an earlier illness - Alleged deficiencies in teaching; for example extended teacher absences - Loss of study time or facilities prior to the formal study vacation - Misreading of the timetable - Misreading of examination instructions - Failure to enter for the examination in the correct course 16 - Long-term illness, such as glandular fever, asthma and epilepsy unless there is evidence of a sudden recurrence during the examination period - Conditions for which you have been granted disability provisions, unless you experience further difficulties - Courses that are undertaken as a self-tuition student - Attendance at a sporting or cultural event - Other commitments, such as participation in entertainment, work or sporting events, or attendance at examinations conducted by other education organisations.
+- difficulties in preparation or loss of preparation time, for example as a result of an earlier illness - alleged deficiencies in teaching, for example extended teacher absences - loss of study time or facilities prior to the formal study vacation - misreading of the timetable - misreading of examination instructions - failure to enter for the examination in the correct course - long-term illness, such as glandular fever, asthma and epilepsy unless there is evidence of a sudden recurrence during the examination period - conditions for which you have been granted disability provisions, unless you experience further difficulties - courses that are undertaken as a self-tuition student - attendance at a sporting or cultural event - other commitments, such as participation in entertainment, work or sporting events, or attendance at examinations conducted by other education organisations.